-On September 5th the Ethical Journalism Network will be delivering a session on migration reporting and hate speech as part of an event hosted by the Media Diversity Institute in London from 4 – 8 September 2017.
-For more information and how to apply see below:
+On September 5th the Ethical Journalism Network delivered a session on migration reporting and hate speech as part of a week long event hosted by the Media Diversity Institute in London from 4 – 8 September 2017.

-The Media Diversity Institute (MDI) is inviting applications for a workshop it is organising for journalists from EU countries who are keen to improve their skills related to reporting on migrants, refugees and other vulnerable groups.
+The MDI invited journalists from EU countries who are keen to improve their skills related to reporting on migrants, refugees and other vulnerable groups.

 The Media Diversity Institute (MDI) is one of the partners gathered by the European Federation of Journalists (EFJ) for the project Media Against Hate Speech.
 Other partners involved in the project are: Article 19, Community Media Forum Europe (CMFE), Community Media Institute (COMMIT), Croatian Journalists’ Association (CJA) and Cooperazione per lo Sviluppo dei Paesi Emergenti (COSPE).
 The project is financially supported by the Rights, Equality and Citizenship (REC) Programme of the European Union.